Naphtaline/lagrangian-point/readme.md

 This is a simple physics engine that I wrote in C++ during a game jam.

-The engine itself has no dependency at all.
-But the demo is based on SFML and only tested with Xcode.
-Cmake should be able to find the SFML library after you install it.
-If you can compile but failed to run the demo, please copy resources to the working directory.
+The engine itself has no dependency at all, but the demo is based on SFML.
+Cmake could locate the SFML library after you install it.
+And if you fail to run the demo, please check the output directory of the engine library and of graphics resources.

 ![image for demo](https://www.dimgai.com/img/engine.gif)